-Rosine Bekoin is a mum of five, cocoa farmer and member of CAYAT co-operative in Côte d’Ivoire.
+Rosine Bekoin is a smallholder cocoa farmer and member of CAYAT co-operative in Côte d’Ivoire.

 Rosine is slightly unusual as cocoa farmers in Côte d’Ivoire go – because she owns and runs her 2.5-hectare farm, which was passed to her from her mother.
 Normally it is men who own farms and earn the income from them.